davejm/dissertation-report/source/12_analysis.md

 ### ROI Atlases

 There are seven atlases which are used to compute ROI derivatives.
-The Craddock 200 atlas has been used recently to create a classify with state-of-the-art results, therefore there will be a focus on this atlas.
+The Craddock 200 atlas has been used recently to create a classifier with state-of-the-art results, therefore there will be a focus on this atlas.
 Figure \ref{fig:cc200_ortho} shows an orthographic plot of the Craddock 200 (CC200) atlas.

 ![An orthographic plot of the Craddock 200 (CC200) brain atlas which is used to extract ROI mean time-series data.\label{fig:cc200_ortho}](source/figures/cc200_atlas_rois_plot_ortho.png "An orthographic plot of the Craddock 200 (CC200) brain atlas.")